The United Nations Information Centre (UNIC) in Zambia is located at the United Nations Annex along Beit Road in Rhodes Park Lusaka.

-During the first session of the United Nations General Assembly in 1946, the UN General Assembly agreed with a recommendation by the Preparatory Commission on the United Nations and established the Department of Public Information (DPI).
+During the first session of the United Nations General Assembly in 1946, the UN General Assembly agreed with a recommendation by the Preparatory Commission on the United Nations and established the United Nations Department of Global Communications (DGC).
 The guidelines for its activities took cognizance of the fact that “the United Nations cannot achieve the purposes for which it has been created unless the peoples of the world are fully informed of its aims and objectives.”
-By one of its guidelines, DPI was asked to open “branch offices …..in order to ensure that people in all parts of the world, receive as full information as possible about the United Nations.”
+By one of its guidelines, DGC was asked to open “branch offices …..in order to ensure that people in all parts of the world, receive as full information as possible about the United Nations.”

 - The Centre promotes an informed understanding of the work and purposes of the United Nations among peoples of its jurisdiction

 - Assists the print and electronic media in providing news about the United Nations

 - Prepares press releases

 - Arranges press conferences, briefings, panel discussions and symposia on issues on the UN agenda

 - Participates in radio and TV programmes on UN issues

 - The Centre has developed good working relations with officials at Ministries, Government Departments, Boards, Agencies, Commissions, as well as Parliament.
 It promptly responds to their various requests for information on the United Nations